Vinnie Lillie is eager to tell his story.

-Along with serving as a patrol member with the Downtown Community Safety Partnership to protect the community he once terrorized, Lillie is a youth worker and OPK volunteer.
-He also is a husband, father, and step-father.
+Lillie is now a street patrol member with the Downtown Community Safety Partnership to protect the community he says he once terrorized.
+He is also a youth worker, OPK volunteer, husband, father and step-father.

-He decided to propose to his wife behind bars.
+He says he proposed to his wife when he was still behind bars.

-He wasn’t doing crack but taking other drugs.
-It was a super-violent lifestyle.
+He wasn’t taking crack, but doing other drugs in what he says was a super-violent lifestyle.

-“That’s what [gangs] use: fear and intimidation, violence and control over people.”
+“That’s what [gangs] use,” he says, “fear and intimidation, violence and control over people.”

-At night, he says, he’d reflect on his life.
+At night in his bunk he’d reflect on his life.

-Zdrill, the book’s author and a former crisis intervention worker in Winnipeg, explains in the book’s introduction that he gathered Lillie’s story for over a year.
+Zdrill, the book’s author and a former crisis intervention worker in Winnipeg, says he gathered Lillie’s story for more than a year.

 He says men like Lillie share “a characteristic hallmark…